Noob0799/MyStoryViewer/README.md

 - On clicking of the "X" button, the StoryModal will be closed
 - The name of the user and the user image will be shown on the top left of the StoryModal component
 - The StoryModal will automatically close once the last story is reached while traversing right and the first story is reached while traversing left
+- The story that is shown when a user icon is clicked is decided by the "viewed" field.
+If all stories are viewed of a particular user, then the first story is shown.
+If there is atleast one store that is not viewed, then the first story that is not viewed will be rendered first

 ## Optimizations for performance and scalability:
 - The StoryModal is created using React Portal so that it is rendered outside the App component hierarchy.
 Also it is a Higher Order Component used to render different Stories as child components